The Pentagon Are Developing An Insect Army And Critics Are Fearful Of A Pandora’s Box Being Opened Instead

-Imagine farmers being able to immediately being able to react to crop issues such as drought or insect invasion in an effort to save them from devastation?
+Imagine farmers being able to immediately react to crop issues such as drought or insect invasion in an effort to save them from devastation?
 The Pentagon is looking into an insect army capable of reacting to such agricultural emergencies and combating them with their own genetically engineered viruses.
 However, critics are suggesting that these sorts of insect armies are exactly what could be used to create devastating bioweapons.

-According to The Washington Post, this insect army is a part of a program being developed and funded by the Defense Advanced Research Projects Agency (DARPA) in an effort to combat common agricultural emergencies.
+According to the Washington Post, this insect army is a part of a program being developed and funded by the Defense Advanced Research Projects Agency (DARPA) in an effort to combat common agricultural emergencies.
 Called “Insect Allies,” critics are concerned the program might be misused to create bioweapons instead.

 Insect Allies aims to help combat agricultural issues that lead to crop loss such as drought vulnerability, “a natural blight or a sudden attack by a biological weapon.”
 These insect armies would carry genetically engineered viruses that would make “genetic modifications that protect the plants immediately, during a single growing season.”